-There is an active community of economists on Twitter (#EconTwitter).
+There is an active community of economists on X (#EconTwitter).
 I am one of them, mostly retweeting material I find interesting and occasionally contributing my own thoughts.
-Much material tweeted by me or other members of the #EconTwitter crowd is related to things we talk about in this course and can be a source of ideas for questions and discussions.
-If you are interested in this, my Twitter handle is @FabioGhironi.
+Much material posted by me or other members of the #EconTwitter crowd is related to things we talk about in this course and can be a source of ideas for questions and discussions.
+If you are interested in this, my handle on X is @FabioGhironi.